LaykinK/LaykinK.github.io/How I Learned.md

    - You want to learn the interworkings of the language, the key words, and syntax of what you select.
    - Participate in the excercises available, this gives you practice in working with the code of the program.
    - Give yourself challenges to work towards and create, and try to execute it using your knowledge and finding what you don't already know.
-3. Keep working with the language, learning a language, especially a programming language, is like working a muscle, if you don't use it it will stop working as well.
+3. Keep working with the language.
+Learning a language, especially a programming language, is like working a muscle, if you don't use it it will stop working.
 You need to use it in order to keep it!

 [Go Back Home](https://github.com/LaykinK/LaykinK.github.io#welcome-to-laykins-homepage)